cncf/tag-contributor-strategy/contributor-growth/README.md

 # Documentation

-Our documentation is shared in the [cncf/contribute] respository.
+Our documentation is shared in the [cncf/contribute] repository.

 [cncf/contribute]: https://github.com/cncf/contribute